Adult Learning Opportunities

 — Dr. Clark Moustakas, co-founder of the Association for Humanistic Psychology

 Adult Religious Education happens in many forms that encourage you to develop ‘new and fresh meanings’ about the world.
 Why are we here?
 What matters to me?
 What is important to others?
 Below are different ways to explore these questions:

 - Small Groups are more than 6 or less than 12 people that covenant to meet at least once a month for the congregational year.
 No Fee.

 - Adult Spiritual Development Classes are distinct, shorter term gatherings exploring a specific topic with a scripted lesson plan.
-We list our own offerings as well as others that meet our congregational vision.
-We also include online learning opportunities.
+We list our own offerings and curate others that meet our congregational vision, including online learning opportunities.

 - Coffee, Conversation, and Controversy meets on Sunday morning to explore issues of the day.
 No fee.

 - Bookstore: Usually open in the Fellowship Room after Sunday services, the Bookstore offers a selection of books not always available from other sources.
 It is also a gathering place for newcomers and those looking to deepen their spiritual development.

 - The River Road Podcast of the weekly sermon is another opportunity to engage Unitarian Universalist ideas and theology.